Homotopy classification of based maps between $\mathbf{A}_n^2$-complexes: Preliminaries

-Let spaces $X,Y,\cdots$ be elementary $\an$-polyhedra below.
-If there is no confusion, for simplicity we write for different upper and lower indices $r,t$.
-The identity on $X$ is usually denoted by $1_X$, in particular, we denote
+Unless otherwise stated, we are working in the \emph{stable range} $n\geq 4$.
+Let spaces $X,Y,\cdots$ be indecomposable $\an$-complexes below.
+For simplicity, we shall frequently use the notations when they cause no confusion.
+Denote for different upper and lower indices $r,t\geq 1$.
+Denote by $1_X$ the identity map of $X$ and denote $k\wedge 1_X\colon S^1\wedge X\to S^1\wedge X$ by $k\cdot 1_X$; in particular, we denote